Evergreen: Efficient Claim Verification for Semantic Aggregates: Query Optimizations

-In general, a comparison can be resolved once the entire CI falls on one side of the threshold or is contained within a tolerance interval.
-For \texttt{proportion()} with comparison $\ge \proportion$, the accumulator can stop as soon as $L_s \ge \proportion$ (confirming) or $U_s < \proportion$ (refuting); analogous rules apply for the other inequality comparisons.
-For comparisons $=$ and $\ne$, the accumulator uses a configurable relative error tolerance $\error \in (0, 1)$.
-It confirms $= \proportion$ when $[L_s, U_s] \subseteq [\proportion (1 - \error), \proportion (1 + \error)]$, and confirms $\ne \proportion$ when $[L_s, U_s]$ does not intersect the tolerance interval.
-For \texttt{count\_if()}, the proportion CI $[L_s, U_s]$ can be scaled by the total number $\ntuples$ of input tuples to obtain the count CI $[\ntuples \cdot L_s, \ntuples \cdot U_s]$, and the same comparison logic applies to the count threshold $k$.
-For \texttt{bool\_and()}, the accumulator checks whether $\mu = 1$ using the equality rule with $\proportion = 1$, which reduces to $[L_s, U_s] \subseteq [1 - \error, 1]$ since $\mu$ is bounded above by $1$.
-For \texttt{bool\_or()}, the accumulator uses the scaled count CI to check whether there exists at least one satisfying tuple: it confirms when $\ntuples \cdot L_s \ge 1$ and refutes when $\ntuples \cdot U_s < 1$.
-Since a witness triggers deterministic early stopping, estimation here primarily serves to detect $\ntuples \cdot U_s < 1$, i.e., no satisfying tuple exists.
-When the total number $\ntuples$ of input tuples is known, the CS exploits sampling without replacement, yielding tighter intervals.
-Specifically, \system\ instantiates the CS using the betting approach of~\citeauthor{waudby_smith_2023_betting_cs}~\cite{waudby_smith_2023_betting_cs}.
+In general, a comparison resolves once the entire CI lies on one side of the threshold or within a tolerance interval (Table~\ref{tab:stopping-conditions}).
+For \texttt{proportion()}, \system\ compares the proportion CI $[L_s, U_s]$ directly against $\proportion$; for \texttt{count\_if()}, it first scales the proportion CI by the total number $\ntuples$ of input tuples to obtain the count CI $[\ntuples L_s, \ntuples U_s]$ and compares against $k$.
+Equality comparisons additionally use a configurable relative error tolerance $\error \in (0, 1)$.
+For \texttt{bool\_and()}, the accumulator checks whether $\mu = 1$ using the equality condition with $\proportion = 1$, which reduces to $[L_s, U_s] \subseteq [1 - \error, 1]$, and therefore $L_s \ge 1 - \error$ since $U_s \le 1$ by construction.
+For \texttt{bool\_or()}, since a witness already triggers deterministic stopping, the scaled count CI serves mainly to detect that no satisfying tuple exists, i.e., $\ntuples U_s < 1$.
+When the total number $\ntuples$ of input tuples is known, we use sampling without replacement to yield tighter CIs. \system\ computes CSs via the betting approach of~\citeauthor{waudby_smith_2023_betting_cs}~\cite{waudby_smith_2023_betting_cs}.

 Since CSs require that observations arrive in exchangeable (i.e., random) order, the optimizer inserts a shuffle operator when estimation is used.
 For ungrouped aggregates, the shuffle is placed above the table scan, randomizing all tuples.
-For grouped aggregates, the shuffle is inserted above the sort operator used for grouping and it hierarchically randomizes at each level: groups are shuffled as contiguous blocks, and tuples within the finest groups are also shuffled, preserving group contiguity for the streaming aggregate.
+For grouped aggregates, the shuffle is inserted above the sort operator used for grouping and hierarchically randomizes at each level: groups are shuffled as contiguous blocks, and tuples within the finest groups can also be shuffled if estimation is used at that aggregate level, preserving group contiguity for the streaming aggregate.